Skip to main content

 r.raise_for_status()

-return json.dumps(out)
+return r.json()

 $$;

-GRANT USAGE ON PROCEDURE NIMBLE_INTEGRATION.TOOLS.NIMBLE_EXTRACT(STRING)
+GRANT USAGE ON FUNCTION NIMBLE_INTEGRATION.TOOLS.NIMBLE_EXTRACT(STRING, BOOLEAN)

 TO ROLE nimble_role;